 What are natural nootropics?

-Humankind has been taking herbs and various substances for the sake of healing, to alter the mindset, and linking to spirituality since the beginning of humanity.
-While there are natural nootropics believed to have their beginnings prior to recorded human civilization.
+Humans have been using herbs and various substances for medicinal purposes, altering the mind, and connecting to spirituality since ancient times.
+The origins of natural nootropics can be traced back prior to recorded human civilization.

-The earliest records of nootropic usage have been dated from traditional Chinese herbalism, Ancient Egypt, and Greece.
-Our ancestors collected the plants from their environment and utilized them in traditional mind-altering practices.
+The earliest evidence of nootropic use can be found in traditional Chinese herbalism, Ancient Egypt, and Greece.
+Our ancestors collected plants from their surroundings and utilized them in their traditional mind-altering practices.

-Ayurveda, the ancient science of life is a comprehensive system of health care that also has its nootropics (Medhya Rasayana) that include Bacopa Monnieri, Ashwagandha, Celastrus paniculatus (an intellectual herb), and many others.
+Ayurveda, the ancient science of life, is a comprehensive system of health care that includes its own nootropics, known as Medhya Rasayana, such as Bacopa Monnieri, Ashwagandha, Celastrus paniculatus (an intellectual herb), and more.

 What are nootropics drugs?